A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Introduction

-The rest of the article is structured as follows: Section~\ref{sec:background} provides the necessary mathematical background.
-Section~\ref{sec:rw} reviews related work.
-Section~\ref{sec:nes} details our proposed method for solving the Riemannian eikonal equation to compute distance fields and geodesic flows.
-In Section~\ref{sec:nes-ik}, we extend this approach to map task and joint spaces for inverse kinematics problems.
-Finally, Section~\ref{sec:exp} presents experimental results demonstrating the effectiveness of our method, and Section~\ref{sec:discussion} concludes the paper with a discussion of findings and future directions.
+The rest of the article is structured as follows: Section~\ref{sec:background} introduces the necessary mathematical background, and Section~\ref{sec:rw} reviews related work.
+Section~\ref{sec:res} describes our NES for solving the Riemannian eikonal equation to compute geodesic distance fields and flows.
+Section~\ref{sec:examples} presents extensive examples using our approach across robot problems involving Riemannian geometry.
+Section~\ref{sec:exp} reports experimental results on dynamics-aware motion generation, demonstrating the effectiveness of our method.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines potential applications and future directions.